Sohel123-png/customer-intelligence-ml-platform/README.md

 ## Dashboard

 A dark, multi-page dashboard served by Django from a single template.
-Pages are switched from the sidebar and can be linked directly, for example `http://127.0.0.1:8000/#products`.
+Try it live: **[customer-intelligence-tr7l.onrender.com](https://customer-intelligence-tr7l.onrender.com)**.
+Pages are switched from the sidebar and can be linked directly, for example `/#products`.

 | Page | What it shows |
 |---|---|